fpetkovski/thanos/docs/contributing/proposal-process.md

 ## Alternatives

 The section stating potential alternatives.
 Highlight the objections reader should have towards your proposal as they read it.
-Tell them why you still think you should take this path [[ref](https://twitter.com/whereistanya/status/1353853753439490049)]
+Tell them why you still think you should take this path.

 1. This is why not solution Z...